Facebook Pixel

 Did Toxic Exposure Cause Your Cancer?

-A cancer diagnosis is scary, sometimes devastating. pink-ribbon-3715346_1920-1-300x200 But it is all the more so if your cancer might have been caused by exposure to a toxic chemical in your home, air, or water.
+A cancer diagnosis is scary, sometimes devastating.
+But it is all the more so if your cancer might have been caused by exposure to a toxic chemical in your home, air, or water.
 There is a true sense of violation and betrayal when a cancer victim realizes that her illness might have been caused, for example, by the careless dumping of industrial chemicals by a company in her neighborhood.
 It may even be a company where the cancer victim herself, or a family member, worked for many years.

 What should she do to find out if the company—the neighborhood polluter– caused her cancer?
 And beyond that, how can she find out if she has a toxic tort lawsuit against the polluter for her cancer?